-1.1 The Internal Audit Charter is a formal document that defines the purpose, authority and responsibility of Internal Audit.
-The Internal Audit Charter establishes Internal Audit's position within the organisation, including the nature of the Chief Audit Executive's functional reporting relationship with the Board, authorises access to records, personnel and physical properties relevant to the performance of engagements; and defines the scope of Internal Audit activities.
+- 1.1 The Accounts and Audit Regulations 2015 place a statutory duty on the Council to undertake an internal audit of the effectiveness of its risk management, control and governance processes.
+The Accounts and Audit Regulations 2015 also require that the audit takes into account public sector internal auditing standards or guidance. - 1.2 The Chartered Institute of Public Finance and Accountancy (CIPFA) issued revised Public Sector Internal Audit Standards (PSIAS) on 01 April 2016.
+The Standards require an Internal Audit Charter which is a formal document that defines the purpose, authority and responsibility of Internal Audit. - 1.3 The Internal Audit Charter establishes Internal Audit's position within the organisation, including the nature of the Chief Audit Executive's functional reporting relationship with the Board, authorises access to records, personnel and physical properties relevant to the performance of engagements; and defines the scope of Internal Audit activities.
 Final approval of the Internal Audit Charter resides with the Board.